mlnrt/pexip-logs-in-aws/README.md

 # What the CloudFormation template does NOT includes ?
 The CloudFormation template does not include:
   - the provisioning of an EC2 instance to host the Syslog server
   - configure the Syslog server with the CloudWatch Logs agent.
-See AWS documentation https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/QuickStartEC2Instance.html
+See AWS documentations
+    - to install the Agent on a Linux EC2 instance: https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/QuickStartEC2Instance.html
+    - to configure the Agent: https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/AgentReference.html
   - create all the Glue tables and partitions for all the types of logs.
 A Lambda function "Pexip_Logs_Create_Glue_Tables" is provided for that, and will have to be run manually with an empty test event "{}" and the environment parameter "CREATE_OR_UPDATE_TABLES_PARTITIONS_AT_THE_SAME_TIME" set to "True"

+# Lambda Functions logs

 # I am missing logs in CloudWatch Logs...
 If you find that some logs are missing, here are some possible reasons:
-  - adjust the
+  - adjust on the EC2 Linux Syslog server the CloudWatch Logs Agent "buffer_duration" parameter and the Lambda function "Pexip_Logs_Wrangling" timeout.
+The buffer_duration controls the time interval during which the CloudWatch Agent will wait and accumulate logs before sending them to CloudWatch Logs.
+The higher the buffer the more logs are send at once to CloudWatchLogs.
+If the buffer is too high (one batch of logs will have many, many log messages), and the Lambda function timeout is too low (default=30 seconds), the Lambda function might be terminated, before it was able to wrangle all the logs.
+Look in the Lambda function's own logs in the CloudWatch Logs log group /aws/lambda/Pexip_Logs_Wrangling for "Task timed out" events.
+  - the "Pexip_Logs_Export" function has timed out before writting all the logs to CloudWatch Logs
+  - there are bugs